rohith4444/RentalHomes/README.md

 - Premium membership plans
 - Online rent payment solutions

-## Contributors
-- Rohith Reddy Mandala - Co-Founder
-- Sandeep Varma Indukuri - Co-Founder

 ## License
 This project is licensed under the Apache License 2.0

-## Note
-This is a personal project created for learning and demonstration purposes.